Skip to main content

 “Although industrialization pushed more men together in the workplace, it also increased the distance they each felt from one another.
 Gone were the casual intimacies of boyhood.
 Gone too was a view that other men—coworkers and friends—could act as moral constraints on excessive behavior.
 Instead, other men were potential economic rivals.”

 Basically, Lamb the film turns Ross Partridge into the Walter White of apathy, interrogating the systems that block potential friendships that can literally extend your life while also forcing the audience to ask how far they would go to feel connected to another person.
 Lamb sees his mission to save Tommie from her own solitude as a token of one’s responsibility to save the rising generation from society’s self-perpetuating cycle of indifference.
+I do think it is possible for the discerning audience to be repulsed by Lamb's behavior while also feeling sympathy for the situation he is in.
+It's not as though Lamb is himself without internal examination.
+Lamb has his moments, like when he is with Linnie, that he confides, “I think I might be an awful person.”
 And this is where we can start to examine the gaps between Lamb's intentions, society's sensitivities, and the reality of what he is doing.

 World’s Worst Roadtrip